m4fn3/disngraft/README.md

 `d?status` ...
 Current status of the server

 `d?connect <your MineCraft name>` ...
-Connect you account with MineCraft account
+Connect your account with MineCraft account